Mechanical-Advantage/AdvantageScope/docsSite/docs/getting-started/connect-live.md

 ### Tuning With AdvantageKit

 Fields published by AdvantageKit to the `AdvantageKit` subtable are output-only and cannot be edited.
-However, users can publish fields from user code that are tunable from AdvantageScope. **Any fields published to the "/Tuning" table on NetworkTables will appear under the "Tuning" table when when using the "NetworkTables 4 (AdvantageKit)" live source.**
+However, users can publish fields from user code that are tunable from AdvantageScope. **Any fields published to the "/Tuning" table on NetworkTables will appear under the "Tuning" table when using the "NetworkTables 4 (AdvantageKit)" live source.**

 For example, a tunable number can be published using the [`LoggedNetworkNumber`](https://docs.advantagekit.org/data-flow/recording-inputs/dashboard-inputs) class: